scallop-lang/scallop-lang.github.io/md/ssft22/lab0.md

-# Lab0 Instructions
+# Lab 0 Instructions

-We will go through how to setup the environment for the tutorial in this lab.
+This lab walks you through the setup of the environment for using Scallop on your machine.

 ## Environment Setup